SCADA means Supervisory Control and Data Acquisition

 SCADA systems are commonly used in industries such as energy, water treatment, manufacturing, and transportation to control and monitor critical infrastructure and equipment.
 The system typically consists of remote terminal units (RTUs), which are located in the field and collect data from sensors and equipment, and a central control system that analyzes the data and provides operators with real-time information and alerts.

 SCADA systems are critical for ensuring the efficient and safe operation of industrial processes and infrastructure.
 They provide operators with a comprehensive view of the system, allowing them to quickly identify and respond to issues and optimize performance.
-Within the Substation Automation System, SCADA is the end point of integration to monitor the Power Management System & Distribution.
+Within the Substation Automation System, SCADA is the end point of integration to monitor the Power Management System and distribution.

 What is the function of SCADA?